 Biochemical technicians assist biologists, chemists and other scientists on research projects and experiments.
 For example, technicians in the pharmaceutical industry may analyze the effects of certain chemical compounds on living tissue.
 They may also work in other fields like environmental science, where they may evaluate data to measure the effect of pollution on the ecosystem.

-According to the U.S. Bureau of Labor Statistics, biological technicians earn a median annual salary of $41,650, as of May 2015.
-Employment is expected to increase by 5% through 2024.
+According to the U.S. Bureau of Labor Statistics, biological technicians earn a median annual salary of $44,500, as of May 2018.
+Employment is expected to increase faster than average by 7% through 2028.

 Biochemical technicians typically have attained at least an associate's degree in chemistry, biology or a related field.
 Associate's degree programs generally last two years and include fundamental courses in the life sciences, math and statistics, followed by courses in biotechnology and cellular biology.
 Additionally, most programs require at least one laboratory course allowing students to become familiarized and use equipment such as burners and sophisticated microscopes in analyzing chemical compounds and other substances.